Gain graduate-level expertise and accelerate your career with one of the Faculty of Education’s new Graduate Micro-Programs (GMPs).

 - Elective courses: Two of EDUC 5P14, 5P24, 5P33, 5P34, 5P35, 5P36, 5P51, 5P52, 5P84, 5V40

-For a Graduate Micro-Program to be noted on an academic transcript, students must successfully complete all requisite courses with a grade of 70% or higher.
+For a Graduate Micro-Program to be noted on an academic transcript, students must complete all requisite courses with a 70% or higher grade.

 - Applications due Apr 15 for Winter (Jan 2024) entry